-- Writing a secure code is hard. - It needs extensive testing to cover all paths an attacker may utilize while interacting with the code. - Attackers are financially motivated to hack smart contracts. - Bugs literally cost money. - Lack of understanding how the underlying network or cryptocurrency system works may lead to writing buggy code. - And remember, you cannot patch a buggy smart contract code. - So it is like recovering from a code security vulnerability is almost impossible.
+- Writing secure code is hard. - It needs extensive testing to cover all paths an attacker may utilize while interacting with the code. - Attackers are financially motivated to hack smart contracts. - Bugs literally cost money. - Lack of understanding how the underlying network or cryptocurrency system works may lead to writing buggy code. - And remember, you cannot patch a buggy smart contract code. - So it is like recovering from a code security vulnerability is almost impossible.

-Is it All About Code?
+Is It All About Code?

-- Ethereum is an ecosystem that allows deploying smart contracts as a way to build new applications and services. - It has security issues Like any other large-scale blockchain-based system. - DoS, tendency for centralization, 51% attack, Eclipse/Goldfinger attacks, etc. - Securing these services requires: - Extensive threat modeling. - Understanding how Ethereum/blockchain-based systems work. - Security by design; integrating countermeasures into the application design. - Then, develop a smart contract that implements the design.
+- Ethereum is an ecosystem that allows deploying smart contracts as a way to build new applications and services. - It has security issues Like any other large-scale blockchain-based system. - DoS, tendency towards centralization, 51% attack, Eclipse/Goldfinger attacks, etc. - Securing these services requires: - Extensive threat modeling. - Understanding how Ethereum/blockchain-based systems work. - Security by design; integrating countermeasures into the application design.